 - As the forward cast resumes, the tension of the fly line being pulled off the water puts more load into the fly rod.
 The forward cast then shoots out with extra speed as the compressed rod straightens out at the end of the forward stroke.

-- Don't allow a weighted fly to sit on the water for more than a brief moment, or it will sink too deep to allow you to snap the line back off the water.
+- Don't allow a weighted fly to sit on the water for more than a moment or it will sink too deep to allow you to snap the line back off the water.

-The double-haul cast is well known as a distance and wind-casting technique.
+The double haul is well known in fly fishing haul casting as a distance and wind-casting technique.
 Follow these steps:

 - Start with the fly line out on the water in front of you.